 Is Your Tattoo Fading?
-This Is What You Should Do
+Here’s How You Can Fix It

 Nothing can compare to the look of a freshly inked tattoo.
-The highly saturated pigment, free of any spotting and fading is one of the most satisfying parts about getting a piece of art tattooed on your body.
+The highly saturated pigment, free of any spotting and fading, is one of the most satisfying parts about getting a piece of artwork done.
 But, as time passes, your tattoo can go through some wear and tear.

-While we can be sticklers about tattoo care within the first few months, sometimes we let our tattoo routine fall to the wayside which ends up in our tattoo beginning to fade.
-Although you can’t bring back its once-pigmented color without going back to the tattoo parlor, there are quite a few ways to give your ink a brighter, more saturated look.
-If you noticed your tattoo is starting to fade, then you should revamp your tattoo care routine before more damage is done.
+While we can be sticklers about tattoo care within the first few months, sometimes we let our tattoo routine fall to the wayside, which results in our tattoo beginning to fade.
+Although you can’t bring back its original fresh color (without taking a trip back to the tattoo parlor, that is), there are quite a few ways to give your ink a brighter, more saturated look.
+If you noticed your tattoo is starting to fade, then you should revamp your tattoo-care routine before more damage is done with the following tips.

-The AAD notes that one of the biggest causes of a faded tattoo is dryness.
+The AAD notes that one of the other biggest causes of a faded tattoo is dryness.
 Like any part of your skin, a tattooed area needs a boost of moisturization to keep it hydrated.
-If you noticed that your tattoo is feeling dry and a little rough, then use a moisturizer to keep it hydrated.
+If you notice that your tattoo is feeling dry and a little rough, then use a good body moisturizer to keep it hydrated.

-We know that a fresh tattoo can get itchy — but don’t touch it!
-Just like a pimple, picking and scratching at your tattoo can lead to longer-term damage, so just let it be no matter how itchy it feels.
+We know that a fresh tattoo can get itchy, but don’t touch it.
+Just like a pimple, picking and scratching at your tattoo can lead to long-term damage and scarring.
+Just let it be, no matter how itchy it feels.